Instant Pot Fiasco Beans Recipe

 for serving (any / all of the following): herbs, scallions, lemon wedges, grated cheese, quick pickled red onions

 For the Instant Pot / Electric Pressure Cooker: Place the beans, water, olive oil, garlic, sage, and red pepper flakes in the Instant Pot.
 Close the lid, turn the lever in the back to "seal".
 Pressure cook on high for 22 minutes.
 When finished, allow to natural release for ten minutes, and then carefully finish with quick release.
+Gently shake or tap the pressure cooker, and THEN carefully open away from you.
 Gently, stir in the salt and kale, it will collapse in a minute or two.
 Transfer the beans to a large serving bowl.
 Serve each bowl with any of the suggested toppings you like.

 Bake for two hours, or until the beans are plump and tender.
 Along the way you want the beans to gently bubble and simmer.
 Check on them after a few minutes, and if you need to adjust your oven up to 250F / 120C.
 Stir in the salt after 90 minutes and finish baking.
 When you remove the beans from the oven, stir in the kale.
 Serve hot or at room temperature.